Jake Fishman: Team Israel

-2017
+2017; World Baseball Classic

 Fishman was on the roster to play for Team Israel at the 2017 World Baseball Classic in South Korea.
 Team Israel coach Jerry Weinstein had been Fishman's coach when he played for the Wareham Gatemen of the Cape Cod League in 2016.

 2021; the Olympics

 In November 2019, he obtained Israeli citizenship so that he could play for Team Israel in baseball at the 2020 Summer Olympics in Tokyo.

 Fishman pitched for Team Israel at the 2020 Olympics in the summer of 2021, as Israel was one of six teams to qualify for the Olympic Games.
 He pitched in a win against Team Mexico, and in losses to Team South Korea and the bronze-medal-winning Team Dominican Republic.
 He said, "They were the most intense games I’ve ever been a part of."

-2023; World Baseball Classic
+2023; World Baseball Classic and European Baseball Championship

-Fishman will play for Team Israel again in the 2023 World Baseball Classic, to be held in Miami starting during March 11–15.
-He will be playing for Team Israel manager Ian Kinsler, and alongside two-time All Star outfielder Joc Pederson, starting pitcher Dean Kremer, and others.
+Fishman played for Team Israel again in the 2023 World Baseball Classic.
+He played for Team Israel manager Ian Kinsler, and alongside two-time All Star outfielder Joc Pederson, starting pitcher Dean Kremer, and others.

+Fishman pitched for Team Israel in the 2023 European Baseball Championship in September 2023 in the Czech Republic, and was 1-0 with one save and a 0.00 ERA in three games.